thoughtnetwork/thought-wallet/README.md

 # Welcome to Thought Network, the global Artificial Intelligence Blockchain

-This repository contains the initial beta installations of Thought wallet for Mac, Windows, and Linux.
+This repository contains the initial beta installations of Thought wallet for Windows, and Linux.

 Before generating any addresses, please password protect and back up wallet.dat.